 When I started four years ago I was mostly ignored while standing outside tending the plants.
 Today I’m constantly asked about the gardens.
 In fact I had a community member once leave a note on the trellis saying how much they enjoyed seeing the garden come to life each year.
 Wowsa!
 At that moment I realized I’d done my job.

 Thanks to Katy and staff for indulging the crazy gardener.
-The opportunity to work with Healthy Living Market has unquestionably given me the opportunity to grow my business, create jobs for other skillful gardeners and share my knowledge with enthusiastic gardeners.
+The opportunity to work with Healthy Living has unquestionably given me the opportunity to grow my business, create jobs for other skillful gardeners and share my knowledge with enthusiastic gardeners.